Last update: 05.16.2019

 - OpenVPN and WireGuard protocols

-Quite simply, CryptoStorm features some of the most secure software you can get your hands on in this day and age – and they’re evidently proud of this, too.
+So, is CryptoStorm safe to use?
+Quite simply, it is one of the most secure pieces of software you can get your hands on in this day and age – something the company is evidently proud of.

 Speed and performance